AntoinePassemiers/GDE-GaussFold/README.md

 # Graph-Distance Evolutionary (GDE) Gaussian Folding

+GDE-GaussFold is a template-free protein modelling software that assign 3D coordinates to residues based on predicted contact maps and secondary structure.
-GDE-GaussFold uses Gaussian restraints to model distances between pairs of residues and creates the three-dimensional representation that maximizes log-likelihood.
+It uses Gaussian restraints to model distances between pairs of residues and searches for the model that maximizes log-likelihood.
 Optimization is done heuristically with a non-stationary genetic algorithm.